google-research-datasets/tydiqa/baseline/README.md

 for this system on TyDi QA are given in the
 [TACL article](https://storage.cloud.google.com/tydiqa/tydiqa.pdf).

+## Hardware Requirements

+This baseline fine tunes multilingual BERT (mBERT) and so has similar compute and memory requirements.
+Unlike BERT-base, mBERT requires 16 GB of GPU RAM.
+If you don't have this on your local GPU, there's two avenues you might consider:
+(1) grab some cycles on a cloud provider -- a Tesla T4 can be had for around
+$0.35/hr or (2) rewrite the model to use something a bit less resource intensive (you can still do good science and apples-to-apples comparisons using less resource-intensive models).

 ## Install

 This code runs on Python3.
 You'll also need the following libraries -- you can